Non-isothermal non-Newtonian fluids: the stationary case: Introduction

-On the numerical side, some pioneering results on steady isothermal non-Newtonian incompressible Stokes fluids, were given in \cite{Baranger-Najib:1990,Barrett-Liu:1993,Barrett-Liu:1994,Glowinski-Rappaz:2003,Sandri:1993}.
-More recently, in \cite{Belenki-et-al:2012} and \cite{Hirn:2013}, optimal error estimates for shear thinning non-Newtonian fluids have been addressed, whereas in \cite{Sandri:2014} a finite element method based on a four-field formulation of the nonlinear Stokes equations has been considered.
-Moreover, without aiming at completeness, we refer to the book \cite{handbook:2011} and the references therein, and to \cite{Diening-Kreuzer-Suli:2013,Ghattas:2015,Ko-Suli:2019,Kreuzer-Suli:2016} as recent relevant contributions on the numerical discretization of generalized Stokes problems.
-We also point out that the approximation of steady isothermal non-Newtonian incompressible Stokes fluid problems on polytopal meshes have been addressed in \cite{Botti_et_al:2021}.
-Concerning non-isothermal Newtonian fluid problems, we refer to \cite{Bernardi-et-al:2015}, where spectral elements have been employed, and to \cite{Djoko-et-al:2020} which considers the finite element approximation of the heat equation coupled with Stokes equations under threshold type boundary condition.
-It is worth mentioning that a very recent contribution is devoted to the numerical approximation of the steady state problem for an isothermal incompressible heat-conducting fluid with implicit non-Newtonian rheology (see \cite{Farrell-Suli-et-al:2021}).
-There, it is proven that the sequence of numerical approximations converge to a weak solution to the original problem.
+On the numerical side, some pioneering results on steady isothermal non-Newtonian incompressible Stokes fluids, were given in Refs. \refcite{Baranger-Najib:1990,Barrett-Liu:1993,Barrett-Liu:1994,Glowinski-Rappaz:2003,Sandri:1993}.
+More recently, in Refs. \refcite{Belenki-et-al:2012} and \refcite{Hirn:2013}, optimal error estimates for shear thinning non-Newtonian fluids have been addressed, whereas in Ref. \refcite{Sandri:2014} a finite element method based on a four-field formulation of the nonlinear Stokes equations has been considered.
+Moreover, without aiming at completeness, we refer to the book Ref. \refcite{handbook:2011} and the references therein, and to Refs. \refcite{Diening-Kreuzer-Suli:2013,Ghattas:2015,Kreuzer-Suli:2016,Eckstein:2018,Ko-Suli:2019} as recent relevant contributions on the numerical discretization of generalized Stokes problems.
+We also point out that the approximation of steady isothermal non-Newtonian incompressible Stokes fluid problems on polytopal meshes have been addressed in Ref. \refcite{Botti_et_al:2021}.
+Concerning non-isothermal Newtonian fluid problems, we refer to Ref. \refcite{Bernardi-et-al:2015}, where spectral elements have been employed, and to Ref. \refcite{Djoko-et-al:2020} which considers the finite element approximation of the heat equation coupled with Stokes equations under threshold type boundary condition.
+It is worth mentioning that a very recent contribution is devoted to the numerical approximation of the steady state problem for an isothermal incompressible heat-conducting fluid with implicit non-Newtonian rheology. \cite{Farrell-Suli-et-al:2021} There, it is proven that the sequence of numerical approximations converge to a weak solution to the original problem.
 Also, a block preconditioner is introduced to efficiently solve the resulting system of nonlinear equations.